Partap Singh: Jathedar of Akal Takht

 The inauguration of Singh as the first vice Jathedar of Akal Takht took place on 19 December 1937.
 He served alongside Mohan Singh Nagoke up to 1948 and later served as the Jathedar of Akal Takht from 1952 to 15 February 1955.
 He resign due to political difference with Master Tara Singh.

 Family and personal life

 In 1918, Singh married Shaant Kaur, daughter of Mangal Singh.
 The couple had six children.

 Death

-He was assassinated by Jarnail Singh Bhindranwale's companion Daya Singh in Amritsar, Punjab, India for criticising the occupation of the Akal Takht of the Golden temple by Bhindranwale and his corhorts.
+According to a report by The Times of India, former Giani Partap Singh, who served as Jathedar of the Akal Takht from 1952 to 1954, was gunned down by terrorists in 1984.
+No one was identified.
+His death while reporting on a later incident in which gunmen fired at his house in Kot Atma Ram, Sultanwind Road, Amritsar.
+It notes his earlier service as Assistant Jathedar (1938–1948) and confirms that he was killed in 1984 during the period of violence in Punjab.
+As per one claim, he was assassinated by Jarnail Singh Bhindranwale's companion Daya Singh in Amritsar, Punjab, India for criticising the occupation of the Akal Takht of the Golden temple by Bhindranwale and his corhorts.
 He described this occupation as sacrilegious to the Sikh faith.